JohnD26/Vroom-Vroom/README.md

-# Autonomous Vehicle Simulator
+# Vroom Vroom: The Autonomous Vehicle Simulator

 ## Introduction

-The Autonomous Vehicle Simulator is a C++ project that simulates autonomous vehicles navigating dynamic environments.
-It features sensor fusion algorithms, basic machine learning models for decision-making, and visualizations using OpenGL.
+Vroom Vroom is a C++ project that simulates autonomous vehicles navigating dynamic environments.
+It features sensor fusion algorithms, basic machine learning models for decision-making, and visualizations.

 ## Features